TaceoLabs/co-snarks/book/src/circom.md

 # Circom

-We refer to the Circom documentation at <https://docs.circom.io/>.
+We refer to the circom documentation at <https://docs.circom.io/>.